 The Nature Trust is exposed to credit risk in the event of non-performance by counterparties in connection with its accounts receivable.
 The Nature Trust does not obtain collateral or other security to support the accounts receivable subject to credit risk but mitigates this risk by dealing only with what management believes to be financially sound counterparties and, accordingly, does not anticipate significant loss for non-performance.
-The majority of the accounts receivable is with government agencies.
+The majority of the accounts receivable is with a well-established granting organization.
 The Nature Trust is also exposed to credit risk on pooled bond funds.